schauersbergern/NFT-creator/README.md

 **Transfer Token to your address**

 In the "Tokens" tab you can see
 - The total amount of "MyToken" with Symbol "MTK" supplied
 - The amount of MTK Token the token creator holds
 - The amount of MTK Token the current user holds

 With tapping the "Transfer 5 Token" button you can transfer 5 MTK Token to your current address

 ![Transfer 1](/screenshots/transfer1.jpg) ![Transfer 2](/screenshots/transfer2.jpg)

+*Props to https://stackedit.io/app where I created this README*